 Then make the plugin library plugin.so (or plugin.dll on Windows):

 This will add an item to the Tools menu and connect this item to a function which implements what should be done when the menu item is activated by the user.
 This is done by g_signal_connect().
-The Tools menu can be accessed with geany->main_widgets->tools_menu.
-The structure main_widgets contains pointers to the main GUI elements in Geany.
+The Tools menu can be accessed with plugin->geany_data->main_widgets->tools_menu.
+The structure GeanyMainWidgets contains pointers to all main GUI elements in Geany.

 Geany has a simple API for showing message dialogs.
 So our function contains only a few lines: